The Voice Box

 About Mediumship

-Psychic predictions and phenomena can be traced back throughout history, but the first professional mediums date back to 1848.
-This was the Fox family of Hydesville, New York State, USA.
-This family was visited by the spirit of a peddler who had been murdered by the previous occupant of their house and claimed that he was buried in the cellar.
-It was proven some time later, when they dug the cellar floor up and found his remains as their spirit visitor had stated.
-This proved beyond doubt that life did continue beyond the veil we call death.
+The first professional mediums date back to 1848.
+This was of course the Fox family from Hydesville, New York State, USA.
+This family was visited by the spirit of a peddler who had been robbed and murdered by the previous occupant of their house and claimed that his body was still buried in the cellar.
+It was proved some time later, when they dug the cellar floor up and found his remains as their spirit visitor had stated in his communications.
+This was the first proof, beyond doubt, that life did continue beyond that veil that we call death.

 How do Mediums Work?